Remember that book in the '90s about the five love languages? It was made for people, but it turns out the same idea can be used with dogs, too.

 Ever felt like someone was watching your every move, like you’re being followed?
 If you’ve gotten used to hearing your dog’s breath in your ear and feeling their paws on your heels, you may have a “velcro” dog.

 These dogs are forever clingy, following their people everywhere they go.
-This is definitely a sign that they love you, or at least they see you as the person who can give them the things they want, like walks and wet food.
+This is definitely a sign that they love you, or at least they see you as the person who can give them the things they want, like walks and belly rubs.

 This isn’t a problem unless your dog didn’t used to be clingy and has suddenly become that way, or if they become extremely stressed after you leave the house (separation anxiety).
 Then it’s time for a vet visit.